Neumi/grafana_robotics_dashboard/README.md

 ## Debugging:
-If the dashboard misses data try restarting it:
+If the dashboard misses data try restarting it: (its a known issue https://github.com/grafana/mqtt-datasource/issues/44)
 ```$
 service grafana-server restart
 ```